hanishkvc/prgs-docs-spreadsheetkvc/README.md

 enter key press will be lost.

 User can press the ESC key to exit from this mode into the command mode.

+NOTE: If user enters a very long line, then it may wrap to next line in the edit / insert mode, however when escaping back into the command mode, the cell content wont wrap into next line.
+The content will overflow into adjacent cells on the same line/row, if those adjacent cells dont have any content (even empty string is a content) of their own.

+If you feel there is a empty string in any field and you want to remove it, use the 'd' command in the command mode, which will delete any content from the current cell, including empty string.

 ## Cell contents and =expressions